harp-eng/news-app/README.md

 ## Notes

 - Make sure the NewsAPI endpoint is accessible and your API key works.
+- You can get a free API key by signing up at https://newsapi.org/docs/get-started.
 - Create an ignored `.env.local` file in the project root and set your key as:

 ```bash